Use of e-services

 If an e-resident has established a company in Estonia, the legal representative of the company is automatically granted access permissions for the use of business client's e-MTA based on the information in the commercial register (member of the board).
 A member of the board may also authorise other natural and legal persons to use the services.

-In the Tax and Customs Board's online services environment e-MTA, it is possible, for example, to:
+In the e-services environment e-MTA of the Estonian Tax and Customs Board, it is possible, for example, to:

 - submit all tax returns and customs declarations